Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Route 251

 The 251 is an old-established service, having linked Burnt Oak, Mill Hill, Whetstone and Arnos Grove since at least 1933!
 The route was extended on Monday to Saturday from 7 September 1968 to Edgware and Stanmore, replacing the 245 (itself the replacement for the old 645 trolleybus route along Stonegrove).
-These are the only routes ever to serve Edgware and not serve Edgware station, but double running to Edgware Station was introduced from 24 January 1990, and the section between Edgware and Stanmore was replaced by diverting the 142 in 1993 (which also double runs via Edgware Station).
+These were the only routes ever to serve Edgware and not serve Edgware station, but double running to Edgware Station was introduced from 24 January 1990, and the section between Edgware and Stanmore was replaced by diverting the 142 in 1993 (which also double runs via Edgware Station).
 The Sunday service was also lost for a few years, but the route has now been standardised as Arnos Grove – Edgware daily.

-The routing between Mill Hill and Edgware is not the most direct, buses still running along their historic routing via Burnt Oak, but the link into the large shopping centre at Edgware not only from the east end of the route but also from Watling Avenue is no doubt very useful.
-Although the 251 is the only route through the picturesque – not to say exclusive – Totteridge area, it is quite possible to run right through without stopping!
+The routeing between Mill Hill and Edgware is not the most direct, buses still running along their historic routeing via Burnt Oak, but the link into the large shopping centre at Edgware not only from the east end of the route but also from Watling Avenue is no doubt very useful.
+Although the 251 is the only regular route through the picturesque – not to say exclusive – Totteridge area, it is quite possible to run right through without stopping!
 East–West links in this part of London are, however, few and far between, due to the geographical layout, with only the 107, 251 and 221 providing such a service north of Hendon, and the 251 certainly justifies its existence.

-Photo © James Fullick.
+Photo © Ian Armstrong.

 Navigation